 A rivalry at once sprang up between the two places, but the railroad company threw its support to Hays City, and Buffalo Bill Cody and William Rose were soon giving free lots away to anyone willing to build or erect a tent in the town.
 Despite their promotional efforts, many of the citizens and businesses of Rome soon moved to nearby Hays City to be closer to the railroad.
 A year later, there was nothing left of Rome.

 In the meantime, Hays City was prospering as hundreds of people flocked to the new town, especially after the railroad arrived.
 The town boasted numerous businesses and dozens of new houses within no time.
-Many of those that were previously located in Rome were moved to Hays City, including the Perry Hotel, which was renamed the Gibbs House, and the Moses & Bloomfield general store.
+Many previously located in Rome were moved to Hays City, including the Perry Hotel, renamed Gibbs House, and the Moses & Bloomfield general store.
 In October, another hotel was built by a man named Boggs, and a post office was established.
 Most of the early buildings were frame structures, but the first substantial improvement was a stone building used as a drug store.
 The city’s first newspaper, the Railway Advance, was also established that first year.
 For several years, Hays would be the point from which the west and southwest obtained supplies before the railroad was completed to Dodge City.
 Within a year, the town boasted more than 1,000 residents.

 Hays City was not an exception to other frontier towns that sprung into existence as the railway stretched westward, but the sheer number of disreputable characters that came there was a curse to the place.
 The early history of Hays City is one of bloodshed, and the class of desperados placed very little value on human life.

 The town was the scene of many an exploit of Wild Bill Hickok from 1867 to 1869, who served as a “Special Marshal.”
 Hickok’s character for daring and recklessness, his established reputation for knowledge in getting the “drop,” and his sureness of aim made him the dread of others equally bad and reckless as himself.
 Believing that such a man was the best person to protect the law-abiding people against the thugs, the citizens employed him to help clear the town of lawlessness.
-While employed, he killed two soldiers, two citizens, and wounded several others.
+While employed, he killed two soldiers and two citizens and wounded several others.
 After killing the soldiers, he fled to evade military authorities and was next heard of at Abilene.

 No person was safe against his attacks — his murderous weapons aimed at all alike.
 During his short stay in the city, he killed several black men, some of whom he threw into a dry well, and he killed a man named Brady by cutting his throat, after which he threw him into an empty boxcar.

-Another time, he was going up the street and meeting a quiet, inoffensive youth named Estes, who was about 18 years old and told him to throw up his hands.
+Another time, he was going up the street and meeting a quiet, inoffensive youth named Estes, who was about 18 years old, and told him to throw up his hands.
 The youth begged that he would not kill him, but the villain, deaf to all such appeals, placed a revolver to the boy’s breast and sent a bullet through his heart, stepped over his dead body, and walked away.

 While many of the worst characters left and followed the railroad to Sheridan, Kansas, the majority of the brothels and saloons remained, and in these took place many a bloody encounter.
 In the spring of 1872, a dispute occurred one evening in front of Kelly’s Saloon on North Main Street.
 At that time, Peter Lanahan was the County Sheriff, and upon hearing of what was going on, went down to quell the disturbance.
 Pistols were being freely used, and when the sheriff tried to interfere, a man named Charles Harris, who at that time was working as a bartender for a man named Thomas Dunn, fired at him, hitting the lawman in the abdomen.
 With the sheriff shot and wounded, a woman named Em Bowen, the proprietress of a noted brothel, ran out with two revolvers, which she gave to Sheriff Lanahan.
 The lawman then immediately commenced firing, killing Harris instantly.
 Though mortally wounded, Lanahan then went into the Kelly’s Saloon, where the guns were blazing.